Office for Research Imaging (ORI)

 When requesting a budget quote for a new study: Register your study first by completing the ORI study registration form.
 When registering, make sure to check “Budget Quote” under the Research Services section.
 We generally can have your imaging budget back to you within 5-7 business days.
 Depending upon the complexity of the imaging study we may have to consult hospital coders, technologists, and IUH revenue cycle staff for exam pricing verification.
 The study may be charged one of two ONE-TIME startup & maintenance fees:

-- Startup Fee for industry funded clinical trials with Image Acquisition Guidelines $2,525
+- Startup Fee for industry funded clinical trials complex or multi-modality $2,525

 - Startup Fee for industry funded clinical trials with routine imaging protocol & research services $1,587.50